 Who decides whether the payment is “adequate”?

-patent owner must be given the right to appeal in that country as well.
+This decision is for the authorities in the country concerned.
+The TRIPS Agreement says the patent owner must be given the right to appeal as well.

 And that’s always been the case under the TRIPS Agreement?
 What has changed?